katrin-berkenbusch/flui/src/flui/help.md

 The Flui application has several settings that can be changed, either at startup, or in a settings file.
 The settings file must be called `flui.toml` and stored in the working directory.
 Here you can set the kmer sizes, and the number of workers, and some UI colour options.
-See the Github repository for an [example file](https://github.com/dragonfly-science/flui/blob/main/flui.toml).
+See the GitHub repository for an [example file](https://github.com/dragonfly-science/flui/blob/main/flui.toml).
 Some settings can also be set on the command line (use `flui --help` to see these).

 ## Scoring and Subtype Assignment